-Brad Busse retired from RBC Capital Marketing, a wholly-owned subsidiary of the Royal Bank of Canada, in February of 2014.
-Previously, Busse was Co-Head of the U.S. Communications, Media & Entertainment (“CME”) Group for RBC Capital Markets where he was responsible for the management and strategic development of the CME Group’s business, which includes mergers & acquisitions, equity and debt capital formation and financial advisory engagements.
+Previously, Busse was co-head of the U.S. Communications, Media & Entertainment (CME) Group for RBC Capital Markets from January 2007 to April 2012, where he was responsible for the management and strategic development of the CME Group’s business, which includes mergers and acquisitions, equity and debt capital formation, and financial advisory engagements.

-Busse also chairs the CEO Roundtable of EPIC (Executives Partnering to Invest in Children) and is an active member of Colorado Concern, which is a non-partisan association that addresses issues which impact Colorado’s economy and lifestyle and whose membership includes most of the top business executives in Colorado.
+Busse is a founding member and past board chair of the Executive Roundtable of EPIC (Executives Partnering to Invest in Children) and is an active member of Colorado Concern, which is a non-partisan association that addresses issues that impact Colorado’s economy and lifestyle and whose membership includes most of the top business executives in Colorado.

 - MBA, Regis College